pelayoarbues/quartz/content/notes/LoRA. Low-Rank Adaptation of LLMs.md

 ---
-title:  "LoRA.
-Low-Rank Adaptation of LLMs"
+title: LoRA.
+Low-Rank Adaptation of LLMs
 date: 2023-10-23
 tags:
   - permanent-note
+  - technical
+  - data
 ---

 Notes on [ LoRA Low-Rank Adaptation of Large Language Models](literature-notes/Articles/%20LoRA%20Low-Rank%20Adaptation%20of%20Large%20Language%20Models.md).
 It can be used with [PEFT library of by HuggingFace](literature-notes/Articles/Lora%20Low-Rank%20Adaptation%20of%20Large%20Language%20Models.md).

 Adapting a large-scale, pre-trained general Large Language Model to a specific application requires Fine Tuning.
 Full fine tuning becomes unfeasible with current Large Language Models, which are built using billions of parameters.